 This simple Homemade Sauerkraut is easily made with only 2 ingredients – cabbage and kosher salt!
-After it ferments for about a week you will have some tangy and delicious sauerkraut, perfect for topping your grilled brats all summer long!
+After it ferments for about a week you will have some tangy and delicious sauerkraut, perfect for topping your grilled brats and grilled hot dogs all summer long!

 A Simple Homemade Sauerkraut Recipe